-All housing accommodations must be filed with Accommodations and Accessibility.
-The Residence Life Office cannot make any accommodations without approval from the Disability Office.
+All housing accommodations must be filed with the Coordinator of Accessibility.
+The Residence Life Office cannot make any accommodations without approval from the Coordinator of Accessibility.
 Once approved, the accommodations will be honored by the Residence Life Office if space is available in accordance with our policies and local and federal laws.
 The College reserves the right to refuse any accommodation that cannot be honored without causing undue hardship on other students and the College.
+The Coordinator of Accessibility can be contacted at accommodations@culver.edu